Knight Foundation (Philip H. Knight Charitable Foundation)

 • Scientific research and innovation (cancer research, bioengineering, neuroscience)

-• Higher education infrastructure and programs (campus development, graduate scholarships)
+• Higher education infrastructure and programmes (campus development, graduate scholarships)

 • Healthcare and medical institutions